2017 Notre Dame Fighting Irish football team: Navy

-Another tough, competitive game between Notre Dame and Navy in this historic rivalry, as the Irish prevail 24–17.
-For Navy, after taking a 17–10 lead on a 12 yard touchdown pass from Zach Abey to Craig Scott in the 3rd quarter, Navy finished the game with a missed field, an interception and a turn over on downs, all in Irish territory.
-The Irish went up for good in the 4th quarter with a 9 yard touchdown pass from Brandon Wimbush to wide receiver Kevin Stepherson.
+Notre Dame's match against historic rival Navy proved to be a competitive game for the Irish, with Notre Dame ultimately prevailing 24–17.
+After Navy took a 17–10 lead on a 12-yard touchdown pass from Zach Abey to Craig Scott in the 3rd quarter, Navy finished the game with a missed field goal, an interception, and a turnover on downs, all in Irish territory.
+The Irish went ahead in the 4th quarter with a 9-yard touchdown pass from Brandon Wimbush to wide receiver Kevin Stepherson to close out the game.
 A week after giving up 41 points, the Irish defense held Navy to just 17 points, despite Navy controlling the game clock 42:42 to 17:18.

 Josh Adams ran for 106 yards on 18 carries.
 Josh Adams topped 3,000 career yards and now has the 4th highest single season rushing total in Notre Dame history at 1,337.
 He needs 101 yards next weekend against Stanford to break the record.